iyagicom/ClipIyagi/README.md

 ## 📜 License

-Copyright (c) 2026 IYAGI INC

-All rights reserved.
+Copyright (c) 2026 IYAGI INC. All rights reserved.

 This software is provided as **executable files only**.
-The source code is not publicly available.
+Source code is not publicly available.

 You may use this software for personal and non-commercial purposes.
 Redistribution, modification, or reverse engineering is prohibited without explicit written permission from the author.